Cxz1243878165-art/Chen/README.md

 An interactive **Streamlit** application to explore stochastic differential equations (SDEs) in finance.
 The tool demonstrates the **Black–Scholes (GBM)** and **Heston** models through simulations, performance benchmarks, and volatility smile analysis using NVIDIA (NVDA) option data from January 2026.

-This project was developed as part of the BSc thesis:
-*"Comparing Black–Scholes and Heston Option Pricing Models Using NVDA Market Data"*

 ---

 ## 🚀 Features